Hoopla (digital media service): Business model

 Hoopla is free-of-charge for patrons of participating libraries.
 The content is paid for by library systems, using a "per circulation transaction model".

 Content

-Hoopla claims to have over 500,000 content titles across six formats.
+Hoopla claims to have over 500,000 content titles across six formats, including over 25,000 comic books.
 As of November 2016, Hoopla's content comprised 35% audiobooks (for which Hoopla has contracts with publishers such as Blackstone Audio, HarperCollins, Simon & Schuster Audio, Tantor Audio, and others), followed by 22% movies (for which Hoopla has motion picture contracts with publishers such as Disney, Lionsgate, Starz, Warner Bros., and others), 19% music, 12% ebooks, 6% comics, and 6% television.
+One drawback is that Hoopla has few new bestsellers.